 - BrandGlobal Win

 You can’t escape the Sperry; not on this list.
-Sperry kicks some serious ass in this department, and we’re not afraid to say it.
-Much like their 3-Eye model, the 2-Eye comes with rust-proof eyelets to run your laces through, while sticking to that non-marking rubber outsole that we love them for.
-On top of that, they went the extra mile with comfort, giving you a dual-density padding along the bottom.
-This works for immediate comfort, and some support throughout the day to cut down on fatigue.
-Last but not least, the shock-absorbing EVA heel adds so much to these shoes, whether you choose our favorite (tan) or the other four styles, you’re sure to fall in love with Sperry one way or another.
+Sperry is the name you think of when you think of boat shoes for men and women and they put out some of the best boat shoes, over and over again.
+Much like their 3-Eye model, the 2-Eye comes with rust-resistant eyelets to run your laces through while sticking to that rubber non-marking sole that we love them for.
+On top of that, they went the extra mile with comfort, giving you dual-density padding along the bottom.
+This works for immediate comfort and some support throughout the day to reduce fatigue.
+Last but not least, the shock-absorbing EVA heel adds so much to these moccasins.
+Whether you choose our favorite (tan) or the other four styles, you’re sure to fall in love with Sperry one way or another.

 Dual-density bottom gives you added comfort

 Rust-proof eyelets take on water like a champ